JohnKaul/md2mdoc/test/test.md

     line below a newline.
 ]

+_NOTE_
+    The word note will be italic.

+*WARNING*
+    The word warning will be bold.

+^md2mdoc(7)^
+    The word md2mdoc(7) will be a reference.

 # SYNOPSIS
 md2mdoc <mdfile> <mdocfile>

 # DESCRIPTION
 `fhints` makes a `hints` file from the specified C sources.
 A `hints` file gives the function prototypes of functions found in source files.
 Each line of the hints file contains a hint that can be displayed on Vim's status line.

 By sourcing this `hints` file in Vim, indexed definitions (including `subroutines`, `typedefs`, `defines`, `structs`, `enums`, and `unions`) can be displayed on the status line when typing of the definition in the buffer.

 # OPTIONS
 -a
-Append to *hints* file.
+Append to hints file.

 -B
 Use backward searching patterns (?...?).